 Saturday, Aug.
 8, TBD: Canadiens at Penguins*

-(All games listed in eastern time)
+(All games listed ET)

 THE HOCKEY NEWS’ SERIES PICK: Penguins in four games

 Get everything you need to know about this year’s post-season in THN’s Playoff Preview magazine!
 Read the issue on our Apple App, Android App or on Zinio.